micheledurante/dwarven-codex/dwarven_grammar_book.md

 Tense markers can also be combined with any other words to create even further meaning.
-As mentioned in the [Introduction](#1-Introduction), words can take on many functions in a sentence based on their position (Subject-Verb-Object), so it is possible to combine an adjective and a tense marker to create a functioning sentence, e.g.:
+As mentioned in the [Introduction](#1-Introduction), words can take on many functions in a sentence based on their position (Subject-Verb-Object), so it is possible to combine an adjective and a tense marker to create a functioning sentence:

 ```
 Urist ustos(-udiz) Mosus.
 Urist angers Mosus.
 ```

-Some combinations are at first glance absurd but are grammatically correct, e.g.:
+Some combinations are at first glance absurd but are grammatically correct:

 ```
 Urist onol(-udiz) Mosus.
 Urist mountains (?)
 Mosus.
 ```

-### 3.6 Adverbs
+### 9 Adverbs

 Adverbs are adjectives that describe verbs.
 In Dwarven adverbs behave like adjectives: they are not declined therefore not changing their forms.
 Adverbs are suffixed to the verb they describe in the same way in which adjectives are to